 Wash the potatoes, cut away any bits that are unsightly, then cut the potatoes in half and place in a pot with cold water and a pinch of salt.
-Boil for 15 minutes or until you can just about ke your fork through.
+Boil for 15 minutes or until you can just about poke your fork through.
 Don't cook through completely though!

 As the potatoes are boiling, place the peas in a separate small pot with cold water and boil until just ready (5 minutes or so).
 Drain away the water and set aside.

 Wash, top and tail the radishes, cut in half and set aside.
 Next give the cucumber and courgette a quick wash.
-Cut the cucumber in half, remove the centre and then slice in long thin stripes using a potatoe peeler or mandolin.
+Cut the cucumber in half, remove the centre and then slice in long thin stripes using a potato peeler or mandolin.
 Please do the same with the courgette.
 (Please note we used 3 different coloured courgettes for food photography purposes and had LOTS of courgette left over!
-It looks pretty but it's not necesarry and you can just settle for the colour you like).
+It looks pretty but it's not necessary and you can just settle for the colour you like).
 Give the greens you are using a quick wash and set aside.
 Finally, get the onion and cut in thin rings.
 Give the rings a thorough wash in cold water, taking away some of the pungent flavour of the raw onion.

 Place all the ingredients in a serving bowl, back in the fridge until ready to serve.